wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ```

 <!-- begin box info -->
 Note that the RSA key-pair is internally generated for the configuration above.
 That may take more time on older devices than the default configuration.
+Your application should display a waiting indicator on its own, because SDK doesn't display an authentication dialog during the key-pair generation.
 <!-- end -->

 ### Disable Biometric Authentication